 The moment of truth – every parent at some point in their life feels that they are not performing their parenting duty to their best.
 Particularly when your child falls sick or get hurt in your presence.
 Also, importantly when you feel you are not giving enough time to your child.
 It is unrealistic to expect your child to have a day as packed as you have.
 The moment you see your child bored with his toys you wonder how to entertain him with other sources and devices.
 Life can still be fun if you involve him to be a part of your daily activity like giving a glass of juice to all the members of the family; or keep the toys back into his cupboard.
 Suddenly, when the exciting life at home with every member conversing and entertaining the child at home is not translated at school, the child loses interest in sitting & studying in one designated seat.

-As mentioned earlier, the brain is malleable & can be re-molded.
-You can train your child’s brain to develop & horn the social, emotional, and academic skills by –
+As mentioned earlier, the brain is malleable & can be re-mollded.
+You can train your child’s brain to develop, hone the social, emotional, and academic skills and hence raise smart and curious kids by:

 1. Children are great imitators.
 Give them something great to imitate.